What to Do with Inherited Guns: A Descendants Guide to Gun Ownership

-On top of that, you may or may not be comfortable with firearms in general.
+On top of that, you may or may not be comfortable with firearms in general, a common concern addressed in many estate plans for gun owners when they are bequeathed with firearms.
 Each State has different laws and regulations on the transfer of firearms.
 Connecticut is among the most strict States for gun transfers in New England.

 This article guides you through deciding what to do with inherited guns.
 Learn about how you can honor the memory of your loved one in the safest and most appropriate way.
 And, learn what the law says about inherited guns in Connecticut.